Acraplet/wc_calibration/README.md

 ./bin/ScatteringFitterBinned ID1 ID2 ...
 IDn
 ```

-just like with absorption we try to minimise the difference between Q_pred and Q_true as a function of the scattering length but this time Q_pred = TSpline3_fakedata(*y_of_nodes_from above) at scattering_length_pred.
-Again we can use multiple files to refine the approach. unlike for absorption the results are not very convincing so far...
+just like with absorption we try to minimise the difference between Q_pred and Q_true as a function of the scattering length but this time Q_pred = TSpline3_fakedata(this_bin) at scattering_length_pred.
+Again we can use multiple files to refine the approach.